 There are a few restrictions around hills and maximum distances, but Kai will give you customized planning assistance.
 The becak seats two.
 Kai is currently in the process of expanding his fleet 😉

 And there you have it!
 Leave a comment below if you found this guide to transportation ideas for City Hall weddings helpful!
+Looking for more day-of tips to maximize your SF City Hall wedding experience?
+Check out my guides linked below.

 And when you’ve booked your wedding date, give me a shout for pictures.
 You can find the full lowdown on my San Francisco City Hall wedding photography services here!